Starworks

 Step 3: Train Your Team#

 If multiple people respond to reviews, consistency matters.
 Share your style guide and discuss it.
 Make sure everyone understands the difference between authentic and forced.
+Tools like Starworks automate this entire process with AI-powered review responses, ensuring your brand voice stays consistent across every reply while still allowing you to customize the tone and personality.

 Step 4: Test and Refine#